spine-tools/SpineOpt.jl/docs/src/tutorial/rolling_horizon.md

 ## Introduction

 Welcome to our tutorial the tutorial for rolling horizon in SpineOpt.
-To get the most out of this tutorial, we suggest first completing the Unit Commitment tutorial, which can be found [here](https://spine-tools.github.io/SpineOpt.jl/latest/tutorial/unit_commitment/).
+To get the most out of this tutorial, we suggest first completing the [Unit commitment constraints tutorial](@ref).

 But first, **What is rolling horizon?**